 Dividend income is recognised on the ex-dividend date, when the right to receive the dividend has been established

-Realised gain or loss on disposal of guoted securities are accounted for as the difference between the net disposal proceeds and the carrying amount of investments, which is determined on a weighted average cost basis.
+Realised gain or loss on disposal of quoted securities is accounted for as the difference between the net disposal proceeds and the carrying amount of the investments, determined on a weighted average cost basis.

 C. TAXATION